 9:00 – 9:15 Introduction

-9:15 – 9:45 Turn up the Heat - Anthony Tartaglione, Black and Veatch "This paper will benefit utility managers and operational staff by providing guidance on how to improve project efficiency.
+9:15 – 9:45 Turn up the Heat - Anthony Tartaglione, Black and Veatch "This presentation will benefit utility managers and operational staff by providing guidance on how to improve project efficiency.
 Alternatives considered to increase the hot water supply and performance are discussed along with capital and life cycle costs for each.
 The approach described in this paper capitalizes upon operational staff knowledge to potentially utilize and integrate existing systems in the design increasing efficiencies."

 10:15 – 10:30 break